Bronx Zoo: Free exhibits and attractions

 As of 2010, the Bronx Zoo is home to more than 4,000 animals of 650 species, many of which are endangered or threatened.
 Some of its exhibits, such as World of Birds and World of Reptiles, are arranged by taxonomy, while others, such as African Plains and the Wild Asian Monorail, are arranged geographically.
+The zoo also has Indian peafowl that roam freely.

 Astor Court

 Astor Court is an old section of the zoo that is home to many of the zoo's original buildings, designed by Heins & LaFarge.
 While most of the buildings are closed to the public, the former Lion House was reopened as the "Madagascar!" exhibit in 2008, and the Zoo Center still exhibits various species.
-The highlight of the area is the historic sea lion pool featuring California sea lions.
+Astor Court includes the historic sea lion pool featuring California sea lions.
 Small aviaries featuring small bird species can be found nearby and white-headed capuchins can be seen behind the old Monkey House.

 The New York City Landmarks Preservation Commission designated Astor Court's buildings as a city landmark in 2000, after a failed attempt to do so in 1966.